meilisearch/vuepress-plugin-meilisearch/README.md

 ### Before using the plugin

-The goal of this plugin is to provide very easy integration of a search bar into your own Vuepress documentation.
+The goal of this plugin is to provide very easy integration of a search bar into your own VuePress documentation.
 To make that possible, you need to gather your website content in advance, and index it in a MeiliSearch instance.

 Luckily, we provide all the tools that you need, and can help you through the whole process, if you follow [this guide](https://docs.meilisearch.com/resources/howtos/search_bar_for_docs.html) 🚀

 As a first introduction, you might only want to test this plugin without connecting it to your website.<br>
-You can do it by running the Vuepress playground provided in this repository:
+You can do it by running the VuePress playground provided in this repository:

 ```bash
 $ yarn install